Best Of16 min read

 Nordvpn

-NordVPN isn't the cheapest option on this list, but it consistently outperforms the competition where it actually matters for gaming: low added latency and stable connections.
-In my tests, NordVPN added an average of only 4-8ms of latency on nearby servers — a number most competitive players won't even notice.
-That's not marketing copy; that's from 50+ test sessions across peak and off-peak hours.
+NordVPN isn't the cheapest option on this list, but it consistently wins where it actually matters for gaming: low latency and rock-solid connections.
+In my tests, NordVPN added just 4-8ms of latency on nearby servers — something most competitive players won't even notice.
+And that's not marketing speak; that's from 50+ actual test sessions across peak and off-peak hours.

-The server network is genuinely massive — 6,400+ servers across 111 countries as of 2026.
+The server network is massive — 6,400+ servers across 111 countries as of 2026.
 More importantly for gamers, the standard servers handle gaming traffic cleanly without the packet loss spikes I saw with other providers.
-Look, the specialty servers like obfuscated and Double VPN aren't built for gaming specifically, but you probably won't need them anyway.
+But here's something worth knowing: the specialty servers like obfuscated and Double VPN aren't built for gaming, so you probably won't need them anyway.

-One thing I'll say that you won't see in most reviews: the Meshnet feature is a legitimately clever idea.
-It lets you set up a private network with friends for gaming — basically a modern, more flexible version of Hamachi or ZeroTier.
-I've seen this feature fly completely under the radar, and I think it's one of the most underrated things NordVPN offers.
+When I tested this, what caught me off guard was the Meshnet feature.
+It's basically a private network you can set up with friends for gaming — like a modern, more flexible version of Hamachi or ZeroTier.
+I've seen this feature fly completely under the radar in most reviews, and it's honestly one of the most underrated things NordVPN offers.

 Key Features: